Graduate School Admissions Interview Questions

 Once applicants have gathered a list of prospective schools, they can begin contacting the faculty to express interest in the degree programs offered.
 This can be through a face-to-face meeting or simply through an email.

-Applicants should start their personal essay early in the application process to allow time for editing and proofreading.
+Applicants should begin writing their personal essay early in the application process to allow time for editing and proofreading.
 They should also double-check all requirements to make sure they have been met and confirm with their school of choice that the admissions department has received their transcripts.